 The survey works would not be seen to have a significant impact on water quality of the area, including impacting the water quality status.
-Given the scale and the temporal nature of the proposed survey works, no significant cumulative effects with other identified plans or projects are foreseen.
-Any potential impacts from a pathway that the research vessel may share with projects identified in Tables 12 - 14 are considered to be minimal, and no significant cumulative effects on designated conservation sites are foreseen.
+No significant in-combination effects with other plans or projects are foreseen via potential hydrological pathways identified in Section 4.5.4.